wrex/rexs.tips/content/guitar/Fundamentals/notes/finding-notes/_index.md

 It will take weeks or months of real practice, but *everything* gets easier once you've learned the note locations.

-Don't feel like it's a single monumental task, either.
-Every single note you learn (truly **KNOW**) will pay huge dividends.
-Even if you only **KNOW** a few notes (say those on just the E strings) you'll find that that little bit of knowledge proves immense help when navigating around the neck.
-The more notes you know, the easier it gets to learn more.
+Don't feel like it's all or nothing, either.
+Every single note you learn (truly **KNOW**) pays huge dividends.
+Even if you only **KNOW** a few notes (say those at the fifth fret) you'll find that that little bit of knowledge proves immense help when navigating around the neck.
+The more notes you know, the easier it becomes to learn more.
 Eventually, you'll have the entire fretboard licked.
 Trust me, you'll get there sooner than you think.

 {{< alert color="warning" title="Remember to always tune up!" >}}
 **Always** tune your guitar at the beginning of **every** practice session.
 Even if you think you just tuned it and think there is no way it fell out of tune: **check the tuning**.